SvenGDK/OkageLibraryMobile/README.md

 # OkageLibrary Mobile
 A mobile version of OkageLibrary.
-Ready soon for testing.

 ## Features of v1.0
 - Send ELFs to the mast1c0re Network ELF Loader